Diagram-Driven Course Questions Generation: DiagramQG Dataset

 \subsection{Data Collection}

-The data collection process is divided into four distinct phases.
-The data collection process begins by gathering content from well-established datasets \cite{kembhavi2017you, wang2022computer, zhang2024alignment, lu2022learn}, supplemented by Google Image Search.
-This initial phase yields a substantial raw dataset containing over 20,000 diagrams and 40,000 questions spanning multiple subjects.
+The data collection process consisted of three distinct phases.
+First, we gathered diagrams and related questions from existing diagram-related datasets \cite{kembhavi2017you, wang2022computer, zhang2024alignment, lu2022learn, yue2024mmmu, chen2024m3cot}, supplemented by diagrams available for academic use from platforms such as Hugging Face and Roboflow.
+This initial phase yielded a substantial raw dataset containing over 25,000 diagrams and 60,000 questions.

-Subsequently, the collected materials are organized into four primary subjects and further categorized into 15 specific courses.
-This structuring process involves mapping questions to their corresponding concepts, resulting in the identification of 169 distinct concepts.
+Subsequently, we organized the collected diagrams and questions into six primary disciplines and further categorized them into 37 specific subjects.
+This structuring process involved mapping questions to their corresponding courses, resulting in the identification of 371 distinct courses.

-The third phase involves comprehensive annotation work conducted by trained crowd workers, who annotate target \& concept text constraints for each diagram-question pair.
-This annotation effort produces more than 70,000 unique combinations, as some questions are associated with different target \& concept text constraints, such as the same concept but different targets.
-Additionally, they annotate diagram elements and texts to evaluate models' diagram comprehension capabilities.

-The final quality assurance phase employs a separate group of crowd workers to evaluate each combination using a 0-100 scale with 5-point intervals.
-After filtering out combinations scoring below 60 points, the curated dataset comprises 8,372 diagrams, 19,475 questions, and 44,472 complete combinations of diagrams, questions, and their associated target and concept text constraints.
+Finally, highly experienced subject-specific annotators with relevant knowledge backgrounds annotated input text constraints for each diagram-question pair within their specialized domains.
+A separate group of subject annotators evaluated all samples based on their educational utility using a 100-point scale.
+Samples scoring below the threshold of 70 are removed, and only the highest-scoring set of text constraints is retained for each diagram-question pair.
+The resulting DiagramQG dataset contains 25,798 samples associated with 15,720 unique diagrams.
+Examples from four subjects in the DiagramQG dataset are shown in Figure \ref{fig:1}.